Things To Do

 By Josie Heisig, Travel Media Specialist

-There’s something to be said for people who can do it all — captain a boat, run a business, cook a mean breakfast.
+There’s something to be said for people who can do it all—captain a boat, run a business, cook a mean breakfast.
 They inspire.
 They motivate.
 At the very least, they make you want to spend time in their home turf, in their company.
 And in the beautiful coastal communities along northern Vancouver Island, you can do just that.

 Case in point: 70-year-old Gordie Graham runs Telegraph Cove Resort and recently had knee replacement surgery, but you’d never know it.
 A 45-minute drive south of Port Hardy, Telegraph Cove is a charming locale with beautifully preserved heritage buildings and boardwalks; if you want a tour, a salmon barbecue or after-hours help, Gordie’s your guy.
-All that AND he has the coolest dog around (seriously, Sally is a force.
-She holds her own against local black bears and cougars).

 If you’re visiting, ask Gordie to take you for a hike along the Blinkhorn trail; he is one of many who assisted in its creation, and he proves the perfect guide along a path that meanders through huge strands of western hemlock, Sitka spruce and massive ferns.
 Keep your eyes peeled, too: there’s a good chance you’ll spot a black bear foraging for food or a bald eagle swooping in for the catch of the day.